 API Tokens

-This page covers managing tokens through the web UI.
-For the API reference, HTTP shape, and a comparison of token vs. JWT auth, see Using the API → Authentication and API Tokens (API reference).
+This page covers how to manage tokens in the web UI.
+The API reference has the HTTP shape and a comparison of the two authentication methods.
+See Using the API → Authentication and API Tokens (API reference).

 Creating a token

-- Open the user menu and go to API tokens (
+1. Open the user menu and go to API tokens (/app/settings/api-tokens).

-The raw token value is shown once at the top of the list page.
-Copy it immediately; Conduit never displays it again.
+Conduit shows the raw token value one time, at the top of the list page.
+Copy it immediately.
+Conduit never shows it again.

 conduit_aB3c...raw-token-shown-once...